zackrylangford/linux-mastery/README.md

 **That's it!** Tomorrow, pick a different problem.
 Build your knowledge one problem at a time.

-See [GETTING-STARTED.md](GETTING-STARTED.md) for your complete first week.
+See [GETTING-STARTED.md](GETTING-STARTED.md) for your complete first week, or [EXAMPLE-WALKTHROUGH.md](EXAMPLE-WALKTHROUGH.md) for a detailed example of the entire learning process.

 ## 📁 Repository Structure (What You'll Actually Use)